Exploiting Cultural Biases via Homoglyphs in Text-to-Image Synthesis

-We are the first to investigate the behavior of text-guided image generation models when conditioned on descriptions that contain non-Latin Unicode characters.
-Replacing standard Latin characters with visually similar characters, so-called homoglyphs, allows a malicious party to disrupt image generation while making the manipulations for users hard to detect through visual inspection.
-We show the surprising effect that homoglyphs from non-Latin Unicode scripts not only influence the image generation but also implicitly induce biases from the cultural circle of the corresponding languages.
-For example, DALL-E~2 generates images of Athens when provided with a generic description of a city and a single character replaced with a Greek homoglyph.
-We found similar model behavior across various domains and Unicode scripts, for which replacing as few as a single Latin character with any non-Latin character is sufficient to induce biases into the generated images.
+In this work, we present the first study of text-guided image generation models when conditioned on descriptions that contain non-Latin Unicode characters.
+Our research demonstrates that replacing standard Latin characters with visually similar ones, so-called homoglyphs, allows any party to disrupt the image generation while making the manipulations hard to detect with the naked eye.
+More importantly, we show that homoglyphs from non-Latin scripts not only influence the image generation in general but also induce stereotypes and biases from the cultural circle of the corresponding scripts.
+We emphasize that such model behavior is not compellingly bad and may even be desirable, as it allows the models to reflect subtle input nuances and can help address Western bias.
+However, a deeper understanding of this behavior is necessary for responsible model usage.

-We present our methodology and experimental results in \cref{sec:methodology} and \cref{sec:experiments}, respectively.
-We generally refer to the induced cultural and ethnic characteristics corresponding to specific language scripts into the generated images as cultural biases throughout this work.
-Moreover, homoglyph replacements allow an attacker to even hide complete objects from being depicted in the generated images.
-It results in misleading image generations and lowers the perceived model quality, as we practically demonstrate in \cref{sec:experiments}.
-This behavior is not limited to DALL-E~2 but also apparent for Stable Diffusion~\citep{Rombach2022} and CLIP~\citep{clip}.
+Throughout our work, we generally refer to the cultural and ethnic characteristics associated with certain language scripts as cultural biases.
+While bias is usually negatively connoted, it is important to clarify that we utilize this term in its neutral interpretation.
+Our intention is to portray how models' behaviors and outcomes can change when faced with non-Latin characters.
+More precisely, our understanding follows the definition of the American Psychological Association, which defines a bias as \textit{an inclination or predisposition for or against something}~\citep{apa_bias}.

-Our experimental results, which we discuss further in \cref{sec:discussion}, raise the questions of how much we actually understand about the inner processes of multi-modal models trained on public data and how small differences in the textual description could already influence the image generation.
-As text-guided image generation models become available to the general public and have a wide range of applications, such questions are essential for an informed use.
+For our analysis, we further distinguish between sensitive and non-sensitive biases.
+Sensitive biases encompass concepts and representations that, if subject to manipulations, could be construed as offensive and discriminatory within specific contexts.
+For example, altering the appearance of people towards a certain culture could promote racial stereotypes.
+The manipulation of such sensitive concepts has the potential to be exploited for harm, thus necessitating cautious handling.
+On the other hand, non-sensitive biases predominantly apply to broad concepts like food or architectural style.
+Although these concepts may be undeniably shaped by cultural influences, their nature is less inherently discriminatory.
+Nevertheless, establishing a clear distinction between sensitive and non-sensitive biases proves challenging due to the subjective nature of biases and their consequences, which are shaped by an individual's societal background and personal experience.